 It’s kind of annoying when a film or TV program purports to show queer guys having sex and it’s a quick kiss and then a lot of satisfied moaning.
 It diminishes our ability to buy into the story.

 Obviously, different countries have different censorship requirements, and different attitudes as to what can be shown on screen when you’re portraying a man-on-man encounter.

 For example, the French seem to have a flair for it.
-In Alain Guiraudie’s film Stranger by the Lake, he used doubles and inter-cut actual sex scenes to bring a sense of reality to the narrative.
+In Alain Guiraudie’s film Stranger by the Lake, he used body-doubles and inter-cut actual sex scenes to bring a sense of reality to the narrative.

 Theo and Hugo